ER-Harshita-15/Liat.ai_Assignment/README.md

 ## About the Author

 Prepared by **Harshita Pandey** for the LIAT.AI assignment.
-For questions or collaboration, please refer to the attached `resume.pdf`.
+For questions or collaboration, please refer to the attached `Resume.docx`.

 ## License